ares333/php-curl/README.md

 ```PHP
 public $opt = array ()
 ```
-Global CURLOPT_\* which can be overwrite by task config.
+Global CURLOPT_\* which can be overwritten by task config.

 ```PHP
 public $cache = array(